RealProHenis/Get-Installed-Programs/README.md

 ## Automatically run this program:
 You can automatically run this program at a specific time or interval of your choice.<br>
-In order to do this, you must convert the python script into a single executeable file & use Windows Task Scheduler to automatically run it:
+In order to do this, you must compile this python script into a single executeable file & use Windows Task Scheduler to automatically run it:

 1. Install pyinstaller:
 ```